s-nicolella/ulx_analysis/README.md

 # ulx_analysis
-Code used to analyze catalog of ULX sources for UV data.
+Code used to analyze a catalog of ULX sources for UV data.